Skip to main content

 EXSS 324 Finance and Economics of Sport (3)

-Prerequisites, EXSS 175, 276, and MATH 110.
+Prerequisites, EXSS 175 or 155, 276 or 256, and MATH 110.
 Instructor may approve equivalents for EXSS prerequisites.
 Students must take laboratory section along with class.
 The application of physiological principles to sport and physical activity.
 Both immediate and chronic adaptations to exercise are studied.

 EXSS 380 Neuromuscular Control and Learning (3)